hayes/unpm/README.md

   server](http://nodejs.org/api/http.html#http_class_http_server) instance
   which will service the npm api, and the additional resources defined for &mu;npm.
 - `log`: The logging object.
-Has methods `info` and `warn`, which should support the [Bunyan logging API](https://github.com/trentm/node-bunyan#log-method-api).
+Has methods `info` and `error`, which should support the [Bunyan logging API](https://github.com/trentm/node-bunyan#log-method-api).
 - `backend`: The &mu;npm backend.
 This is a module which encapsulates persistence logic for &mu;npm.
 It defaults to a [file-system backend][fs-back], but is of course configurable.
 - `router`: The router which defines what logic to invoke for a given requests.
   It is an instance of [&mu;npm-router](https://github.com/hayes/unpm-router)
 - `config`: The `config` object passed to the constructor.